drsanches/photobooth/readme.md

 - Add test profile with h2?
 - Always sent to notifier all info - email (if exists) and userId, then update email and send notification
 - Maybe use Spring Events
+- Rename avatar to profile photo and move it to /profile

 ### UI
 - Hide admin ui for users